Overview

 To reach this waterfall, you have to descend a series of 500 steps into a lush green canyon, with some steep sections.
 The way back up can therefore be quite difficult, but we can assure you that this waterfall is definitely worth it!
 Don’t forget to bring enough water and snacks.

 There is a natural swimming pool at the foot of the waterfall.
 If you want to take a dip, you have to be careful because the power of the waterfall is enormous and can hurt you.
 You will not find any facilities at the bottom of the waterfall.
-There are only toilets, changing rooms and a few little stalls selling drinks and snacks at the parking area.
+There are only toilets, changing rooms and a restaurant at the parking area.

 The hike to the waterfall

-At the waterfall, you can cross a small bridge again to get to the foot of the Nungnung waterfall.
+At the waterfall you can cross a small bridge again to get to the bottom of the waterfall.
 Be careful because the rocks you have to cross on the very last part can be very slippery.

 The hike is not that long and takes about 15-20 minutes to get to the bottom waterfall.
 The way back up can be exhausting and takes more like 25-30 minutes.
 Along the trail, there are some shelter benches to take a rest.